 To learn more about Clubroot as well as methods of prevention and management of the disease please go to Alberta Agriculture and Rural Development or the Alberta Clubroot Management Plan.
 Please forward any questions or concerns to the Lamont County Agriculture Service Board Department at 780-895-2585.

-Weed Control: Lamont County ASB Department has 2 weed inspectors, one full time and one seasonal, who assist rural residents in identifying and managing noxious weeds.
-Our weed inspectors enforce the Alberta Weed Control Act through one on one contact with rural residents.
+Weed Control: Lamont County ASB Department has two weed inspectors and two seasonal, who assist rural residents in identifying and managing noxious weeds.
+Our weed inspectors enforce the Alberta Weed Control Act through one-on-one contact with rural residents.
 Do your part by controlling noxious weeds on private land and seek out the aid of the weed inspectors should you require assistance.

 Weeds of major concern in Lamont County are Scentless Chamomile, White Cockle, Common Tansy, Canada Thistle, Toadflax and Tall Buttercup.

-Roadside Spraying: Every year, the ASB Department sprays about 670 miles of roadside to control noxious weeds and brush re-growth.
-Covering about 670 miles per year allows for a 3 year rotation covering all roadsides in the County.
+Roadside Spraying: Every year, the ASB Department sprays about 900 miles of roadside to control noxious weeds and brush re-growth.
+Covering about 900 miles per year allows for a three-year rotation covering all roadsides in the County.
 New methods of spraying and controlling roadsides, municipal holdings, and sensitive areas from weeds and brush are always being considered for the future to protect our County’s natural landscape while controlling unwanted vegetation.

 Lamont County provides the option for rural residents to opt out of roadside chemical control adjacent their residences by entering into a No Spray Agreement.
 This agreement must be renewed annually.